HotelQuickly/WeAreHiring/open-positions/Server-admin.md

 * Develop, review, and execute scripts to backup and recover test datasets
 * Work with infrastructure team on environment design, configuration and deployment scheduling
 * Recommend process enhancements to improve the accuracy and quality of measurements and targets
+* Work with Development to design and implement code branching strategy for easier deployment

 ### Location